-List of Farmers
+List of farmers

 This database of farmers in the UK covers the full spectrum of agricultural services.
 It includes organisations growing crops and cereals through to the farming of animals, horticulture and propagation.
 Other organisations include nurseries, farmers of vegetables and other arable crops.
 It also includes farming of cattle, sheep, pigs and poultry.
 The agricultural services sector is also represented.